 - 2 tbsp Corn Starch

 - Remove chicken livers from container, rinse and dry on paper towel.

 - Combine the flour, cornstarch and seasonings in a small bowl.
 Combine the egg and milk in a separate bowl.

 - Dip the livers in the milk mixture and then in the flour mixture.
-Lay on the Air Fryer pan or basket.
+Lay on the air fryer tray or basket.
 Continue until all are complete.
 Don't crowd the pan when cooking.

-- Using the Spray Olive Oil, generously spray the livers all over and the flour mixture will start to get moist but not wet and goopy.
+- Using the Spray Olive Oil, spray the livers and the flour mixture will start to get moist but not wet and goopy.

 - Cook at 390 for 10 minutes.
 Turn them over at the half way point and see if they need a bit more spray oil.
 Continue cooking until the internal temperature reaches 165 degrees.
 They will be a deep golden brown.